Cristine Reyes: Personal life and education

 Reyes discussed her adoption with Karen Davila on March 20, 2024, explaining that her mother had to leave for the United States, entrusting her children to others.
 She also discussed her relationship with her biological father, a Muslim from Tawi-Tawi, whom she visited in Zamboanga before his death in 2022.

 Reyes dated actor Dennis Trillo from 2007 to 2009 and Rayver Cruz from 2011 to 2012.
-She was briefly linked to Derek Ramsay in 2013, and has also been associated with Joross Gamboa, Keempee de Leon, and Mark Herras.
+She was briefly linked to Derek Ramsay in 2013 and has also been associated with Joross Gamboa, Keempee de Leon, and Mark Herras.

 Reyes gave birth to her daughter, Amarah, with mixed martial artist Ali Khatibi on February 8, 2015.
 The couple got engaged on September 14, 2015, and were married in a private ceremony on January 27, 2016, on Balesin Island, Polillo, Quezon.
 They separated in 2019.
-On May 31, 2024, Reyes and Khatibi reunited for Amarah's moving-up ceremony.

 Reyes and Marco Gumabao dated from January 2023 to 2024.

 In 2024, Reyes earned a certificate in public administration from the UP National College of Public Administration and Governance.

+In 2026, Reyes became engaged to Gio Tingson, a former Akbayan partylist and National Youth Commission chair.